.png)

 Midtown

-Tanner Smith, the bar's namesake, was a 20th century New York City gangster, infamous for running a social club with the Gopher gang’s Owney Madden.
+Tanner Smith, the bar's namesake, was a 20th-century New York City gangster infamous for running a social club with the Gopher Gang’s Owney Madden.
 The cocktail bar oozes with prohibition-era vibes.
-Try their teapot cocktails for two, like the “Tipsy Tea Paloma,” which consists of Blanco tequila, lime, and grapefruit soda.
-It’s all served in a cute vintage-style teacup and teapot!
+Try the teapot cocktails for two, like the Tipsy Tea Paloma, which consists of Blanco tequila, lime, and grapefruit soda, served in a cute vintage-style teacup and teapot!

 Where: 204 W 55th St, New York, NY 10019

-How to get in: Reservations and walk ins accepted
+How to get in: Reservations and walk-ins accepted

 Chez Zou